tonylukasavage/ti-commonjs/README.md

 Node.js-style `require()` in Appcelerator Titanium via Alloy.
 For full details on what exactly this means, check out Node.js's own [documentation on modules](http://nodejs.org/api/modules.html).
 In addition to this added functionality, ti-node-require.js also eliminates _all_ platform-specific disparities in Titanium's CommonJS implementation.

-## Should I use ti-node-require.js?

-#### cons

-* It will probably break your existing Titanium code, as detailed in the [Core Differences](#core-differences) section below.

-#### pros

-* This is the CommonJS implementation and `require()` usage that will be supported in Titanium 4.0 (Lovingly being referred to as [Ti.Next](http://www.appcelerator.com/blog/2013/09/updates-on-ti-next/)).
-You can start future-proofing your apps now.
-* You get all of the great features listed in the [New Functionality](#new-functionality) section.
-* You can install and distribute modules via [npm](https://www.npmjs.org/)! no more digging through github or Q&A posts.
-* Eliminates all platform-specific disparities in Titanium's CommonJS implementation.
-* It becomes _much_ easier to port existing node.js modules to Titanium.
-Many you'll be able to use now without any modifications.
-* It is much easier for incoming node.js developers to start using Titanium with this more familiar CommonJS implementation.

 ## Install [![NPM version](https://badge.fury.io/js/ti-node-require.png)](http://badge.fury.io/js/ti-node-require)

 Execute the following in your project's root folder.